ftTower/CyberSecurity-Portfolio/Labs/HTB_A_FOOTPRINTING_LAB/part-3.md

 5 rows in set (0.01 sec)
 ```

+We want to find a specific user password, so let's `use users;` database.
 ```
 mysql> use users;
 Reading table information for completion of table and column names